condor-the-bird/tondev/docs/SDK/Client Libraries/Using Libraries/Node.js.md

 Follow guidelines in this section to create your own environment based on Node.js with the Node SE tools and to develop your first test contract.

+> Note that this guide is also good for React Native and WebAssembly.
+The only difference is the source library used.

 First and foremost, create a local folder for all your test projects.
 Note that in this documentation the sample folder is called **ton-dev**.
 If your folder has a different name, make sure to edit the code accordingly.

 ## Creating a contract